-As a scientists, my main goal lies in the contributions to the world’s common knowledge , achieved mostly through my papers.
+As a scientist, my main goal lies in the contributions to the world’s knowledge; a goal most notoriously achieved through the publication of scientific papers.
 For a list of all of them up till now, I gladly refer you to my profile on Google Scholar.
-On this page, I like to take the chance to give you a short summary of the main conclusions up till now.
+On this page, I take the chance to give you a short summary of the main conclusions in them.

 Small note: this list would be a whole lot less long if not for the fantastic network of dedicated colleagues, supervisors and co-authors I am a part of, many of them grouped within the MIREN network (Mountain Invasion Research Network).
 They deserve the biggest possible thank you.

 - Mountain roads affect species composition, with higher species richness and a very different community in the roadsides than in the natural vegetation (Lembrechts et al. (2014).
 PLoS ONE).

 - These mountain roads thus have inevitable effects on species ranges, with lowland (native and non-native) species expanding their ranges on average 600 m upward in the roadside, and alpine species 200 m downwards (Lembrechts et al. (2016).
 Ecography).